AGS-/ags/README.md

 # ags.dev

-Personal website for Angel Gomez Salazar (work in progress) made in GatsbyJS.
+Personal blog for Angel Gomez Salazar (work in progress) made in GatsbyJS.